dhellmann/pymotw-3/source/string/index.rst

 .. {{{end}}}

-For more complex changes, override the :attr:`pattern` attribute and define an entirely new regular expression.
+For even more complex changes, it is possible to override the :attr:`pattern` attribute and define an entirely new regular expression.
 The pattern provided must contain four named groups for capturing the escaped delimiter, the named variable, a braced version of the variable name, and invalid